It rained in both worlds on the night Scott Dyson became the Interloper.

 “I have a gun,” he repeated.
 His voice echoed back at him weirdly from the curved, undulating walls.
 He sounded afraid.

-“Yes, it is me, as you so vehemently concur,” the man smiled, not unkindly.
+“Yes, it is me, as you so vehemently concur,” the man smiled and not unkindly.
 His was a searing, aggressive beauty not intended for mortal eyes.
-Shadows lingered around his shoulders like clouds, like… wings.
+Shadows lingered around his shoulders like wings.

-The man said: “I believe she is around here… somewhere.”
+The man ignored him and said: “I believe Jocelyn is around here… somewhere.”

 “Shut up!”
 Scott yelled.
 Then, desperately: “Where?”